MicrosoftDocs/globalization/globalization/methodology/how-to-validate-internationalized-products.md

 ---
-title: How to validate internationalized products
+title: How to validate international products
 description: An overview of issues related to localizability and localization testing.
 author: m-kauppinen
 ms.author: v-mikau